 - ¼ teaspoon salt

-- Chop 2 T. of red onion and set aside.
+- Chop the red onion and set it aside.

-- Pour into serving dish and refrigerate for a couple hours before serving.
+- Pour into the serving dish and refrigerate for a couple of hours before serving.